Who We Are

 Tuition

-We have worked hard to make tuition reasonable for a personalized and high-quality education.
-We are an approved vendor for Utah Fits All and for the Children First Education Fund.
+We work hard to keep tuition affordable.
+We are approved vendors for the Utah Fits All and the Children First Education Fund scholarships.

 Private Tutoring:

-We offer private and semi-private instruction at tutoring rates.
-We can tutor in specific subject and/or skill areas, including reading, spelling, writing, math, etc. .
+We offer private and semi-private instruction at tutoring rates, when space allows.
+We can tutor in specific subject and/or skill areas, including reading, spelling, writing, math, etc.

 Location: We are located in Salem, Utah.